 Overall, eating gluten-free in Iceland was pleasantly not as hard as I anticipated.
 Many of the food labels had english translations and it was fairly easy to pack lunches and snacks on my ventures outside of the Airbnb.

-I did not attempt to dine out as many of the gluten-free friendly restaurants were expensive.
+I did not attempt to dine out as many of the gluten-free friendly restaurants were expensive (and your girl travels CHEAP).
 However, during my time outside of the house I did overhear people talking with service staff about gluten-free options and the service staff seemed very accommodating and kind.

 Overall, I’d 10/10 recommend Iceland as a place to travel if you’re gluten-free.